convidev-tud/.github/profile/README.md

 ## Welcome 👋

-🧙 convidev develops research-based tools for quality assurance and consistency management for large software development projects.
+🧙 The convidev-tud org develops research-based tools for quality assurance and consistency management for large software modeling and development projects.

 ### Projects